ibm-cloud-docs/analytics-engine-cli-plugin/analytics-engine-serverless-cli.md

 {: #analytics-engine-v3-instance-state-cli-options}

 `-i`, `--id` (string)
 :   GUID of the Analytics Engine service instance to retrieve state.
 When specified, it overrides the target instance ID if it was set.
+Required, if the target instance was not set.

     The value must match the regular expression `/\u0008[0-9a-f]{8}\u0008-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-\u0008[0-9a-f]{12}\u0008/`.